AndreaAmico/AndreaAmico.github.io/_posts/2019/2019-12-10-pandas_merge.md

 ### Validate
 `validate` parameter can be used to *assert* the type of relation between the two merged tables:
  - “one_to_one” or “1:1”: assert if merge keys are unique in both left and right datasets.
- - “one_to_many” or “1:m”: assert if merge keys are unique in left dataset.
+ - “one_to_many” or “1:m”: assert if merge keys are unique in the left dataset.
- - “many_to_one” or “m:1”: assert if merge keys are unique in right dataset.
+ - “many_to_one” or “m:1”: assert if merge keys are unique in the right dataset.
  - “many_to_many” or “m:m”: allowed, but does not result in checks.